Builders and Innovators: Conversation with Nick Mehta

 Great.
 Okay, what are the middle steps to get there?

-As an example, for us, one of those middle steps was connecting customer success to other functions in a company, you know, customer success to product, you and I've talked about customer success to sales, introducing products for those other areas.
+As an example, for us, one of those middle steps was connecting customer success to other functions in a company, you know, customer success to product, you and I've talked about as customer success to sales, introducing products for those other areas.

 And so getting those middle steps, right, as I think we're a lot of companies fall down.